3 retirement income options to be aware of

 When you open an AustralianSuper Choice Income account, you can choose the Smart Default option.
 This means our in-house experts take care of your investment and payment options.
 This option makes managing your retirement income even easier.
 Smart Default sets you up with a regular income payment, calculated as a set percentage of your super balance.2

-Aracas believes the Smart Default option is the easiest way to open an account based pension because your investment and payment types have been developed by a team of in-house experts.
+Aracas says the Smart Default option can be an easy way to open an account based pension because your investment and payment types have been developed by a team of in-house experts.

-'It offers you a sense of comfort, as it allows you to become more aware of your spending patterns.
+'It allows you to become more aware of your spending patterns.
 You can then adjust your income if needed, to suit your lifestyle,' she says.

 Bucketing your super

 A 'bucketing' approach is another key component of Smart Default.
 Bucketing is a concept that involves splitting your money into sections, or 'buckets'.
-For example, Smart Default invests 12% of your balance in cash and the remainder in the higher-growth Balanced option.
+For example, Smart Default invests 12% of your balance in the Cash option and the remainder in the higher-growth Balanced option.
+This enables you to cover your income needs and provide opportunities to help your money last through your retirement.

-The Balanced option aims to outperform the rate of inflation by more than 4% a year over the medium to long-term.3 Your regular income payments are withdrawn from the cash bucket, meaning the Balanced option has up to 2 years to recover if a market downturn strikes at the beginning of your retirement.
+The Balanced option aims to outperform the rate of inflation by more than 4% a year over the medium to long-term.3 Your regular income payments are withdrawn from the cash bucket, meaning the Balanced option has an opportunity to recover if a market downturn strikes at the beginning of your retirement.

 READ MORE: MARKET CYCLES AND SUPER – IT’S ALL ABOUT THE LONG TERM